roman-milk/roman-milk.github.io/becoming-a-slut-husband-terry.md

  I went through the same basic scenario with Mary Lou and found out that she was a real redhead and that she gave the best head that I had ever received and that was saying something because I'd always thought that Darlene was the best.

  I could never understand why pussy as good as those three were didn't have guys all around them.
 I found out later that all three of them did have guys.
 Mary Lou had a fianc‚e and Debbie was actually married (I never did know how she got out of the house to spend nights with me).
 Bev had a steady boyfriend and I was told she dumped him as soon as she took up with me.
 It was way beyond my ability to comprehend.
-Report_Story #2